Old Town Road: Background and recording

 Country rap, and its subgenre, country trap, emerged onto the mainstream following the American rapper Young Thug's experimental mixtape Beautiful Thugger Girls (2017).
 Lil Nas X has cited Young Thug as a pioneer of country trap.
 In May 2018, Lil Tracy and Lil Uzi Vert ignited the trend with their country rap single "Like a Farmer (Remix)".

 In 2018, Lil Nas X dropped out of college to pursue a music career even though he was discouraged by his parents.
 He moved in with his sister, spending time promoting his music on the Internet while having just three hours of sleep each night.
 Lil Nas X found the beat for "Old Town Road" in October 2018 and began writing after his sister told him he had to move out soon.
 Lil Nas X felt like he was "out of options" and said that his sister's and parents' frustrations with him inspired the song's chorus, "can't nobody tell me nothing".
 Within a month of writing it, Lil Nas X chose to alter the song's meaning so that the "old town road" would be a symbol of success.
 Lil Nas X recorded the song on December 2, 2018, at the CinCoYo Recording Studio in Atlanta, and released it the same day on SoundCloud under the title "Old Town Road (I Got the Horses in the Back)".

-The Dutch record producer YoungKio produced the beat a year before the song's release and uploaded it to his online store for selling beats.
-He sampled Nine Inch Nails' track "34 Ghosts IV", modifying it with studio techniques so that it sounded like an old field recording, then reordering sections in an effort to make the austere original more catchy.
+The Dutch record producer YoungKio produced the beat a year before the song's release and uploaded it as Future Type Beat to his online store for selling beats.
+He sampled Nine Inch Nails' track "34 Ghosts IV" after finding it from his YouTube algorithm's suggested videos.
+YoungKio downloaded the song and imported the file to FL Studio, chopping up the Nine Inch Nails sample and filtering it so that it sounded like an old field recording, then reordering sections in an effort to make the austere original more catchy and adding drums underneath.
 He had never heard of Nine Inch Nails before stumbling upon "34 Ghosts IV".
+YoungKio did not have the intention of the beat being country related and did not see it as a country music instrumental.
 Lil Nas X bought the beat from YoungKio for $30, but since purchases on his online store were anonymous, YoungKio did not know the song was purchased by Lil Nas X until he saw it in an Instagram meme in December 2018.
-Trent Reznor later said that, shortly after the song began gaining traction, he received a call from Lil Nas X's manager about the sample, asking for clearance to use it, which he granted.
+Nine Inch Nails founder Trent Reznor later said that, shortly after the song began gaining traction, he received a call from Lil Nas X's manager about the sample, asking for clearance to use it, which he granted.
 He described the song as "undeniably hooky".